mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/security/index.md

 #include /services/include/security-configure-transport-encryption.tmpl

-<p class="message--note"><strong>NOTE: </strong>It is possible to update a running DC/OS {{ model.techName }} service to enable transport encryption after initial installation, but the service may be unavailable during the transition.
-Additionally, your clients will need to be reconfigured unless `service.security.transport_encryption.allow_plaintext` is set to `true`.</p>
+<p class="message--note"><strong>NOTE: </strong>It is possible to update a running DC/OS Apache Cassandra service to enable transport encryption after initial installation, but the service may be unavailable during the transition.
+Additionally, your clients will need to be reconfigured unless <tt>service.security.transport_encryption.allow_plaintext<tt> is set to <tt>true</tt>.</p>

 #include /services/include/security-transport-encryption-clients.tmpl